UKGovernmentBEIS/regulated-professions-register/doc/accessing-a-live-console.md

 ## Prerequisites

 You must have an account that has been invited to the Government Platform as a Service (GPaaS) account.
-Developers from the product team should be able to invite you.
+Developers from the product team should be able to invite you. dxw team members can use the credentials stored in 1Password under `GOV.UK PaaS Service Account`.

 You must have have been given 'Space developer' access to the intended space, for example "prod".